The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 2 to 3 hour trip.

-Antigua & Barbuda FAQ
+Things to do in Antigua & Barbuda: FAQ

 What is Antigua known for?

-In my 2 years living on the island I haven’t seen them all but, definitely explored most of them, and I can confirm they are spectacular.
+In my 2 years living on the island, I haven’t seen them all but, definitely explored most of them, and I can confirm they are spectacular.

 Antigua is also known for Sailing week which takes place every year at the end of April.
 A major event in the sailing world.